jhap1982/giveituruguay/2002/2002-06-15 - Autodromo Enzo e Dino Ferrari (Heineken Jammin' Festival), Imola, Italy/README.md

 ## Setlist

-By the Way
+1. By the Way
-Scar Tissue
+2. Scar Tissue
-Give It Away
+3. Give It Away
-Universally Speaking
+4. Universally Speaking
-Otherside
+5. Otherside
-Around the World
+6. Around the World
-Fox on the Run part of JOHN
+7. Fox on the Run part of JOHN
-Don't Forget Me
+8. Don't Forget Me
-Latest Disgrace tease
+9. Latest Disgrace tease
-Parallel Universe
+10. Parallel Universe
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-Show of Strength tease
+12. Show of Strength tease
-Throw Away Your Television
+13. Throw Away Your Television
-I Could Have Lied
+14. I Could Have Lied
-Can't Stop
+15. Can't Stop
-Californication
+16. Californication
-Right on Time
+17. Right on Time
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+18. Under the Bridge
-The Power of Equality
+19. The Power of Equality

 ## Notes